Upcoming Marvel movies: Every MCU movie & TV show in development

 Most notably, John Krasinski lived up to social media fan-casting when he appeared as Reed Richards in Doctor Strange in the Multiverse of Madness, only to be turned into spaghetti by Scarlet Witch moments later.
 It’s unclear if he’ll return as “the smartest man alive” for the team’s proper introduction, nor has any other casting been announced.

-It was probably the biggest announcement to come out of this year’s Comic-Con: Phase Six will have not one, but two Avengers movies – and they’ll both release in the same year.
+It was probably the biggest announcement to come out of 2023’s Comic-Con: Phase Six will have not one, but two Avengers movies.

-Avengers: The Kang Dynasty, the first Avengers film since Endgame in 2019, is expected to revolve around the titular villain: Kang the Conqueror (Jonathan Majors), who’ll appear in Ant-Man 3 after his debut as He Who Remains in Loki.
+Avengers: The Kang Dynasty, the first Avengers film since Endgame in 2019, is expected to revolve around the titular villain: Kang the Conqueror, who appeared in Ant-Man 3 after his debut as He Who Remains in Loki.
+However, with Jonathan Majors now out of the role due to being found guilty of assault, a recast appears to be in order.

 Avengers: Secret Wars will conclude one of the MCU’s biggest double whammies, set to come half a year after The Kang Dynasty hits cinemas.
 It’d be sensible to expect a Matrix Reloaded/Revolutions-style cliffhanger.